Happy in a swarm

 Aviary

-To ensure that the budgies do not suffer, they should live in a spacious aviary, as this is the only place they can fly properly.
+To keep budgies in a species-appropriate environment, they should live in a spacious aviary, as this is the only place where they can fly properly and get enough exercise.
 Basically, the bigger the better.
 Commercially available cages are generally far too small for the birds.
-Round bird cages are absolutely unsuitable, as the animals have difficulty orienting themselves in them.
+Round bird cages are completely contrary to animal welfare standards, as the animals have difficulty finding their way around.
 Narrow, high aviaries are also unsuitable.
-The birds need so much space that they can flap their wings several times.
-If the budgies are given several hours of free flight every day, the aviary for two to six birds should be at least one and a half meters long, 80 centimetres wide and one meter high.
-If free flight is not possible, the aviary must be larger so that there is enough free space to fly.
-For up to six birds, it should have a base area of at least four square meters and a minimum height of two meters, for example: length x width x height = 3 x 1.5 x 2 meters.
-If you want to keep more than six birds, you should increase the floor space by at least half for each additional pair.
+The birds need so much space that they can flap their wings several times in succession.
+The aviary should be at least two meters long, one meter wide and two meters high for two to six birds with several hours of free flight per day.
+If free flight is not possible, the aviary must be larger so that there is sufficient space to fly.
+For up to six birds, it should then have a base area of at least four square meters and a minimum height of two meters.
+For each additional pair of birds, you should expand the base area of the aviary by half, first in length and then in width.
+Also provide more retreats, seating, feeding and watering areas to prevent resource struggles.

-Shiny, galvanized bars or bars covered with white plastic are not suitable because they can dazzle the birds.
+Shiny, galvanized or white plastic-covered bars are not suitable because they can dazzle the birds.
 In addition, budgerigars often gnaw off the plastic coatings, which can be harmful to their health.
 Dark blue, green, gray, matt silver or black bars are well suited.
 Stainless steel is ideal, but very expensive.
 Some companies offer a special coating that is explicitly declared to be free of zinc and heavy metals and is affordable in price.
 With metal coatings, you should not rely on the information "non-toxic".
 It must be ensured that the coating is free of zinc and heavy metals.
-The bars should run horizontally so that the budgies, who love to climb, can scramble.
-You should thoroughly clean the aviary and its contents with warm water at least once a week, or more often if necessary.
+The bars should run horizontally so that the budgies can climb.
+At least once a week, or more often if necessary, you should thoroughly clean the aviary and its contents with warm water and disinfect it if necessary, for example if an animal in the flock has diarrhea.

 Location of the indoor aviary